Janiru-Sudasinghe/Cyber-Attack-Simulation-Suite/README.md

 ```

 **Design principles:**
-- **Zero data persistence** — no `localStorage`, cookies, or form submission endpoints capture input.
+- **Zero data persistence** - no `localStorage`, cookies, or form submission endpoints capture input.
-- **Sandboxed by design** — every simulation is a self-contained page with no cross-origin requests.
+- **Sandboxed by design**  - simulation is a self-contained page with no cross-origin requests.
-- **Framework-free** — dependency-free vanilla JS keeps the codebase auditable line-by-line.
+- **Framework-free** - dependency-free vanilla JS keeps the codebase auditable line-by-line.
-- **Fidelity for training value** — visual accuracy is prioritized so trainees learn to spot *real* red flags (spoofed domains, urgency cues, mismatched branding).
+- **Fidelity for training value** - visual accuracy is prioritized so trainees learn to spot *real* red flags (spoofed domains, urgency cues, mismatched branding).

 ## 🛠️ Tech Stack